alecthomas/assert/README.md

 // NotContains asserts that "haystack" does not contain "needle". func NotContains(t testing.TB, haystack string, needle string, msgAndArgs ...interface{})

+// EqualError asserts that an error is non-nil and that its message is what is expected. func EqualError(t testing.TB, err error, errString string, msgAndArgs...interface{})

 // Error asserts that an error is not nil. func Error(t testing.TB, err error, msgAndArgs ...interface{})